wylee/django-local-settings/README.md

 ## Basic usage

-- At the top of your project's settings module, import the `load_and_check_settings` function along with the types of settings you need:
+- In your project's settings *module*, import the `inject_settings` function along with the types of settings you need:

         from local_settings import (
-            load_and_check_settings,
+            inject_settings,
             LocalSetting,
             SecretSetting,
         )